Shihab27/DQLAB_Sales_Performance_Analysis/README.md

 </br>
 Output:
 <img align="center" width="400" height="200" src="https://github.com/Shihab27/DQLAB_Sales_Performance_Analysis/blob/main/output5.png">
-Fig: Number of customers by year
+Fig 5: Number of customers by year
 </br>
 </br>
 The diversity of clients is not changing significantly overall.
 However, there was no drastic drop in customers, which is a welcome relief.
 The number of clients seems to fluctuate around the 580–590 mark.